-County will provide information regarding the program and Contractor's contact information to eligible program participants.
-In addition to receiving referrals from the County, Contractor shall:

-- A. Conduct targeted outreach to eligible participants on a regular and ongoing basis based on information provided by the County's THP-Plus program manager. - B. Ensure that youth, county personnel, community providers and partners are knowledgeable and understand the comprehensive services offered under this Agreement. - C. Meet with County CFS staff, including the Assembly Bill 12 (AB 12) supervisors and social workers, monthly to coordinate and transition participants that will soon age or opt out of AB12 program into the THP-Plus program.
-Meetings may occur less than once per month but no less than once per quarter if deemed appropriate by the County's THP-Plus program manager. - D. Accept referrals for services from the eligible participant's support and care system including, their social workers, probation officers, community-based partners, and schools. - E. Accept self-referrals from the young-adults.
+- A. Accept referrals from County.
+County will provide information regarding the program and Contractor's contact information to eligible program participants. - B. Conduct targeted outreach to eligible participants on a regular and ongoing basis based on information provided by the CFS' THP+ program manager and supervisors. - C. Ensure that youth, county personnel, community providers and partners are knowledgeable and understand the comprehensive services offered. - D. Meet monthly with County CFS staff, including the Assembly Bill 12 (AB 12) supervisors and social workers, monthly to coordinate and transition participants that will soon age or opt out of AB12 program into the THP+ program. - E. Accept referrals for services from the eligible participant's support and care system including, their social workers, probation officers, community-based partners, and schools. - F. Accept self-referrals from the young adults. - G. Participate in 90 days transitional meeting with potential program participants.